How to Improve Typing Accuracy – Type with Fewer Mistakes

 📈 Accuracy vs Speed – Finding the Balance

 Accuracy and speed are not opposites.
 In fact, accuracy supports speed by reducing hesitation and corrections.
-A good rule is to aim for 95%+ accuracy before pushing speed.
+A good rule is to aim for 95%+ accuracy before pushing speed — and to track your weekly consistency, not just one high score.

 A structured approach like the 7-Day Typing Plan helps balance both effectively.